peartreegames/topiary-unity/README.md

 ## TopiValue

-I wanted to hide away the [TopiValue](https://github.com/peartreegames/topiary-csharp/blob/main/Topiary/TopiValue.cs) implementation details, but without boxing everything to just `object` it didn't seem viable.
+I wanted to hide away the [TopiValue](https://github.com/peartreegames/topiary-unity/blob/main/Runtime/TopiValue.cs) implementation details, but without boxing everything to just `object` it didn't seem viable.

-So instead here's your warning: TopiValues have data are explicitly mapped out in memory and different fields are overlaying each other.
+So instead here's your warning: TopiValues have data that are explicitly mapped out in memory and different fields are overlaying each other.

 ```csharp
     [StructLayout(LayoutKind.Sequential)]